AMD vs. Intel CPU Market Share: 7nm Makes Landfall as Price War Begins

 The report highlights that AMD grew in all segments, including desktop PCs, mobile, server, and the overall x86 market, fueled by the rise of AMD's Ryzen 3000 processors that offer a more advanced manufacturing process than Intel's 14nm chips.
 That affords density, power, performance, and pricing advantages.

-AMD's competitive pricing is the primary crowbar the company uses as it pries its way back into the market, particularly as its stoic rival has remained firm with its own pricing.
+AMD's is primarily using competitive pricing as the crowbar to pry its way back into the market, particularly as its stoic rival has remained firm with its own pricing.
 But Intel's inaction on the pricing front came to an end last month.

 Intel responded to AMD's Ryzen 3000 lineup by slashing gen-on-gen pricing for its Cascade Lake-X refresh processors in half, a practice the company has avoided in the past to preserve the value of its previous-gen processors, not to mention brand equity.
 Those cuts are even coming to previous-gen models, too.